-Chocolate Meringue Torte, also known as Chocolate Torte Royal has been a dessert highlight in my home since I was a child.
+Chocolate Meringue Torte, also known as Chocolate Torte Royal is simply the best holiday dessert recipe I know.
+It has been a dessert highlight in my home since I was a child.
 My mom, Nada Greer, always made it for Christmas Eve dinner.
 We have continued the tradition by serving this special dessert on Christmas Eve and sometimes New Year’s Eve too.

 From our childhood neighbor Aunt Grace

 The recipe was originally shared by a childhood neighbor in Fair Oaks, CA we affectionately called “Aunt Grace.”
-Aunt grace did everything with grace and flair!
-We love keeping her recipe alive.
+Aunt Grace did everything with grace and flair!
+We love keeping her recipe for this Christmas dessert alive.

 Chocolate Meringue Torte is a timeless classic.
-It’s simply a showstopper!
+It's reminiscent of a chocolate Pavlova and it's simply a showstopper!
+If you love chocolate silk pie, chocolate tarts, chocolate meringue pie or flourless chocolate torte, this is the recipe for you!
 This dessert has just as much WOW factor now as it did back in the 1960’s.

 Beyond the beauty, the taste is amazing.
 The crisp sweet meringue has a touch of cinnamon.
 You paint a thin layer of melted milk chocolate over the baked meringue which hardens and creates a shell to keep the meringue crisp.